 2. Get off social media and stop watching TV.

 Focus is a muscle and constant bursts of easy entertainment are the cognitive equivalent of junk food.
 It's easy and immediately rewarding.
 As a result, reading seems boring- no quick hits of dopamine.

 To really love reading, you need the ability to stay engaged for more than 280 characters.
-The long term benefits of it far outweigh the excitement of a new notification.
-Everyone wants to do the easy thing, and binge watching an entire series on Netflix is a lot easier than reading.
+The long-term benefits of it far outweigh the excitement of a new notification.
+Everyone wants to do the easy thing, and binge-watching an entire series on Netflix is a lot easier than reading.
 Removing that option is the way to go.

 I was on Twitter for 6 years, during which I wrote 30,000 tweets and read probably 100,0000.
 I cannot remember a single one of them.
-Yet name a book I have read and I can recount every detail of it.
-Even if switching seems dull, it is a surefire way to fall in love with books, as your mind adjusts and recognises how good it feels.
+Yet name a book I have read and I usually can recount quite a bit of it.
+Even if switching seems dull, it is a surefire way to fall in love with books, as your mind adjusts and recognizes how good it feels.

 3. Make it a part of your daily routine.

 Most people seem to find pre-bed to be the best time to read, especially as a means of avoiding using devices and sleeping better.
-One of the best presents I have ever received was a clip on book light for reading under the covers.
-Try to make it and everyday act, not a rarity.
+One of the best presents I have ever received was a clip-on book light for reading under the covers.
+Try to make it an everyday act, not a rarity.
 Practice makes anything more enjoyable.
 Carry a book everywhere and let it enliven dull moments.